PEDSnet/PEDSnet-Derivation-BMI/SYNOPSIS.md

 - generate\_bmis()

-    Using data from the ["PEDSnet::Derivation" in config](https://metacpan.org/pod/config#PEDSnet::Derivation) attribute, compute
+    Using data from the ["config" in PEDSnet::Derivation](https://metacpan.org/pod/PEDSnet::Derivation#config) attribute, compute
     BMIs for everyone.

     In scalar context, returns the number of BMI records saved.
 In list